 The danger with beliefs arise when we view beliefs as an absolute truth.
 In reality, there are no absolute truths, only perceptions of what is true to YOU!
 Furthermore, the rigidity that develops with our should haves, could haves, have to mentalities reinforce the false perception that we are not good enough unless everything can be realized and improved right now.

 So how do we realign with our values/beliefs/assumptions?
 Begin by identifying your basic beliefs, values or assumptions about life.
 Then ask yourself, “Am I moving towards or away from what I believe?”
 If the answer is towards, fantastic.
-If the answer is away, that is not necessarily a negative thing, but ask yourself, what is getting in the way?
+If the answer is away, then that is not necessarily a negative thing, but ask yourself, what is getting in the way?
 Living a life congruent to your basic assumptions about life is a journey, not a goal.
 Goals have a sense of finality about them, but living a life true to your beliefs, values and assumptions is an ongoing, ever-changing process that requires self-compassion, patience and an absence of intense urgency.